BitcoinDesign/Guide/guide/how-it-works/lightning-services.md

 ### On-demand liquidity

-A user attempting to receive a payment without enough inbound liquidity will result in a failed payment.
+If a user tries to receive a payment without enough inbound liquidity, the payment will fail.

 On-demand liquidity is when an LSP automatically opens a new channel containing inbound liquidity to the user when an incoming payment is higher than the users current inbound liquidity.